 Steak Sourcing & Quality

-According to their website, Kansas City Steaks serves USDA Prime and Choice beef (1).
-They claim to source all of their meat from farms and ranches around Kansas with strict standards for who they work with for a time.
+According to their website, Kansas City Steak Company serves USDA Prime and Choice beef (1).
+They claim to source all of their meat from farms and ranches around Kansas with strict standards for whom they work for a time.

-Unlike many other online meat providers, they do not mention the use of hormones or antibiotics given to animals.
+Unlike many other online meat providers, Kansas City Steaks does not mention the use of hormones or antibiotics given to animals.
 So, if you are looking at first-rate meat quality from a health perspective, then there may be way better options to purchase.